• Skip to primary navigation

 2. Measure EMFs from a Sonos Speaker with WiFi Disabled

 To measure the RF radiation from the speaker when WiFi was disabled, I made sure the ethernet cable was connected, and through the Sonos app, went into Settings and selected “Disable Wi-Fi”.
 After a brief delay, the new setting took effect.
-I then returned my phone to airplane mode, and took measurements and photos at the same three locations around the speaker.
+I then returned my phone to airplane mode, and took measurements and photos at the same locations around the speaker.

 A big difference!